CMU-313/CMU-313.github.io/docs/recitations/reci7-docker.md

    docker-compose up -d
    ```

-8. Check the your container is running correctly by locally invoking the endpoint.
+8. Check that your container is running correctly by locally invoking the endpoint.
    You can try [http://localhost:8080/section_id/a](http://localhost:8080/section_id/a).
    Change the port number (8080) according to your `docker-compose.yml`.